strukturag/libheif/README.md

 There is also an experimental Go API, but this is not stable yet.

+### Reading and Writing Tiled Images

+For very large resolution images, it is not always feasible to process the whole image.
+In this case, `libheif` can process the image tile by tile.
+See [this tutorial](https://github.com/strukturag/libheif/wiki/Read-and-Writing-Tiled-Images) on how to use the API for this.

 ## Compiling

 This library uses the CMake build system (the earlier autotools build files have been removed in v1.16.0).